Child Injury Laws Blog

 Amusement rides are exciting and fun with their high speeds, climbing hills, and breathtaking drops.
 But they can also result in dangerous and sometimes deadly accidents when rides malfunction or are operated improperly.
 Children are particularly susceptible to injuries at amusement parks, carnivals and water parks due to: inadequate supervision, poor maintenance of a ride or even a faulty design.

-Young children most at risk for serious injuries
+Young children most at risk for serious injuries at carnivals and amusements

 Half of all amusement ride accidents and three-quarters of accidents where a rider is ejected or falls from a ride involve toddlers, preschoolers, and elementary school-age children.
 The U.S. Consumer Product Safety Commission (CPSC) reports that two-thirds of all ride-related injuries involve children.